adrianorsouza/laravel-geolocation/README.md

 Laravel package to get the details about Region, City and Country for a given IP Address.

-This package is a wrapper for IpInfo Provider, however we have plans to implement a driver for MaxMind GeoIP2 databases.
+This package is a wrapper for [IpInfo](https://ipinfo.io) Provider, however we have plan to implement a driver for MaxMind GeoIP2 databases.

 ### Install

     composer require adrianorosa/laravel-geolocation

-> This package supports the latest version of Laravel, for now 5.8+
+> This package supports the latest version of Laravel, for now 5.8+ was tested, but older versions should work fine.

 As of Laravel 5.5 there is no need to add the ServiceProvider within the `AppServiceProvider` array.
 Laravel loads this provider using Package Discovery.